8 Tips to Optimise and Monitor Your Google My Business Listing

 It is important to ensure all photos properly represent and sell your business.
 While customer images provide trust, it is essential to regularly check your images and report any that are irrelevant or inappropriate.
 This is especially important because Google does not allow the owner of the listing to choose the main photo, which can result in awkward situations such as this photo of the Ponsonby Police Station taken after vandals threw buckets of paint on the building:

-6. Ask for Customer Reviews
+6. Ask Your Customers for Google Reviews

-Positive reviews are critical; they show potential customers your business is popular and can be trusted, the star rating displayed in maps increases click through rate and good reviews increase visibility on Google as they are a big ranking factor.
+Positive reviews are critical; they show potential customers your business is popular and can be trusted, the star rating displayed in maps increases click-through rate and good reviews increase visibility on Google as they are a big ranking factor.

-8. Monitor Your Listing Insights
+8. Monitor Your Google My Business Listing Insights